 Sometimes these injuries may take days, weeks, or even months to appear.
-When you are dealing with an area as sensitive as the head and neck area, there is no time to waste.
+When dealing with an area as sensitive as the head and neck, there is no time to waste.
 Whiplash occurs when a great outside force acts upon your body.
-It is most commonly associated with auto accidents, although faulty roller coasters and train crashes can have the same effect.
-As the energy of the cars collides, your body takes some of the energy, tossing you forward and causing serious injuries.
-Whiplash typically takes place when the victim has their seatbelt on, as an unintended side effect of full-body safety.
+It is most commonly associated with auto accidents, although sports injuries, roller coasters, train crashes, and other sudden stops can have the same effect.

 The Symptoms of Whiplash

-Symptoms of whiplash can include pain and mobility, hearing, vision, and memory issues, among other conditions.
-A whiplash injury will primarily affect your upper body, such as your head and your neck.
-Especially if you have fastened your seatbelt to secure your body, your head will be unnaturally thrown about by the ensuing force, resulting in painful conditions.
-Some of these symptoms include:
+Symptoms of whiplash can include chronic pain, limited mobility, and hearing, vision, and memory issues, among other conditions.
+A whiplash injury will primarily affect your upper body, including your head, neck, shoulders, and upper back.
+Especially if you have fastened your seatbelt to secure your body—which is always recommended—your head will be unnaturally thrown about by the ensuing force.

-- Stiffness of the neck and difficulty moving.
+- Stiffness of the neck and difficulty moving the head

 Permanent or Long-Lasting Whiplash Effects